 “You Believe What?!”
-Week 7: Today’s Non-Christian Spiritual Practices
+Week 5: Money

 This post addresses tithing, its biblical references, and its interpretation in today’s churches.
 Traditionally, tithing meant contributing 10% of one’s income to the church, but the necessity of this practice is debated, with some suggesting alternative forms of giving.
 Questions are raised about the correct use of tithes, modern-day church financial transparency, and the appropriateness of going into debt to tithe.
 The post also touches upon differentiating tithing from offerings and sacrifices, and how churches are expected to utilize funds.